Holly Peterson: Writing

 Her first novel The Manny, a satire of the lives of wealthy people in New York City, was on the New York Times bestseller list in July 2007.
-Her second novel, The Idea of Him, published in 2014 by HarperCollins,is another work of social satire based on the high powered New Yorkers who came from nothing and made fortunes.
-It is also a love story of a woman who is trying to figure out if she is in love with the man or just the idea of him.
+Her second novel, The Idea of Him, published in 2014 by HarperCollins, is another work of social satire based on the high powered New Yorkers who came from nothing and made fortunes.
+It is also a love story of a woman who is trying to figure out if she is in love with a man or just the idea of him.
 In June 2016, Peterson released Smoke and Fire, published by Assouline.
 The book contains over 60 recipes and 100 photographs on outdoor entertaining.
 In May 2017, Peterson released It Happens in the Hamptons published by William Morrow Paperbacks.

 Personal life

-Peterson married investment banker Richard A. Kimball Jr, with whom she had three children, in 1994.
-She and Kimball were divorced in 2009.
+Peterson married investment banker Richard A. Kimball Jr, in 1994.
+They had three children, then divorced 15 years later, in 2009.